PeaElorm/docker-webapp/README.md

 - (Wait for 5-10 min until everything is running) Access the web app by going to the Fargate task's public IP address.

 ## Adding a manual DynamoDB table.
-purpose: A guestbook table that will allow us record data of all visitors of our webabbp
+purpose: A guestbook table that will allow us record data of all visitors of our webabbp.
+- Inside your aws Management console, search for dynamodb.
+- click on the button to create a table after the pages is loaded.
+- fill in the partition and sort key inputs and create table
+- create a global secondary index of the other fields.
+- add items to the table by clicking on explore items.
+- populate the table with the add new attributes button.
+- add as many rows as you want.

+## Link dynamodb to the webpage